top of page

 New legislation aims to restrict funding, raise barriers, and weaken democratic competition

-The Slovak government has proposed a legislative package that significantly undermines the country’s democratic pluralism.
-Under the draft law, smaller and opposition political parties will face steep financial and administrative obstacles that threaten their ability to participate meaningfully in elections.
+The Slovak government has proposed a legislative package that poses a serious threat to the country's democratic pluralism.
+Under the draft law, smaller and opposition political parties would face steep financial and administrative obstacles that threaten their ability to participate meaningfully in elections.

 Key measures include:

-Restricting donations by banning cash contributions and requiring detailed identification of all donors.
+• Restricting donations by banning cash contributions and requiring full identification of all donors.

-Limiting parties’ ability to change their names, making organizational renewal more difficult.
+• Limiting parties' ability to change their names, making internal renewal and adaptation more difficult.

-These changes are being advanced precisely at a time when the ruling coalition is consolidating control over public prosecutors, the police, and national media. https://www.slov-lex.sk/elegislativa/legislativne-procesy/SK/LP/2025/344
+These changes are being advanced at a time when the ruling coalition is consolidating control over the prosecution service, the police, and public service media.

-Article 31 of the Slovak Constitution clearly states:
+Article 31 of the Constitution of the Slovak Republic clearly states:

-“The legal regulation of all political rights and freedoms and their interpretation and application must enable and protect free competition among political forces in a democratic society.”
+"The legal regulation of all political rights and freedoms, and their interpretation and application, must enable and protect the free competition of political forces in a democratic society."

 This legislation does the opposite.

-The civic association Future Slovakia Forum calls for open public debate on alternative reforms that strengthen citizens’ sovereignty and ensure fair competition, including its own proposal for a System 2027, which envisions a two-chamber parliament and stronger regional representation.
-THE PRESS RELEASE (in SLOVAK):
+The civic association Future Slovakia Forum calls for open public debate on alternative reforms that strengthen citizens' sovereignty and ensure fair political competition — including its own proposal, Systém 2027, which introduces a bicameral parliament with 45 local single-member districts, a national compensatory tier, and a 45-seat Senate.